minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 url = 'https://api.ellipsis-earth.com/data/spectral/tile/tileIds'
 ```

-Request to obtain the mean indices of each index over a certain class for all tiles at a certain timestamp.(Access level: 200, credits 500)<br/>
+Request to obtain the mean indices of each measurement over a certain class for all tiles at a certain timestamp.(Access level: 200, credits 500)<br/>
 **Parameters**<br/>
 mapId: The uuid of the particular map.<br/>
 class: name of the class to take the mean over, in case means are not saved per class fill in all 'classes'<br/>
 tileIds: List of key value pairs with key TileX, tileY and optionally zoom, cannot be longer than 3000.<br/>
 **Returns**<br/>
-CSV with columns polygon, [columns of mean per index] and total area.
+CSV with columns polygon, [columns of mean per measurement] and total area.

 #### Post timestamps